michielvanwessem/eternal-september.co.uk/resume/index.md

       <br><br>
       <li>Writing and deployment of Saltstack for configuration management to manage our server configuration in a scalable, and consistent state.
 This led to a 70-90% reduction in configuration files needing to be kept.</li>
       <li>Write AWS CloudFormation templates to facilitate to spin up server instances via `Infrastructure as Code' (IaC).</li>
-      <li>Migrate the current infrastructure within Rackspace to Amazon Web Services, in many cases without noticeable downtime to our clients</li>
       <li>Design, document, and plan a cloud to cloud migration, including technical design, documentation, and orchestration.</li>
       <li>Developed custom scripts to automate provisioning, deployments, and maintenance task.</li>
       <li>Create a hybrid fallback solution consisting of cross cloud MySQL and RDS Replication, including delayed replicating servers.</li>
+      <li>Migrate the current infrastructure within Rackspace to Amazon Web Services, in many cases without noticeable downtime to our clients</li>
-      <li>Scheduling Rota for Out of Hours support.
-Helped to facilitate project management, chaired strategic sessions, and create more visibility in our current running projects.</li>
+      <li>Helped to facilitate project management, chaired strategic sessions, and create more visibility in our current running projects.</li>
+      <li>Provided monthly cost overview, set against the total costs of our cloud operations, to highlight diminishing costs.</li>
       <li>Deal with clients as main technical point of contact and manage their expectations.</li>
+      <li>Liased with developpers to agree and arrange technical duty out of hours rota.</li>
     </td>
   </tr>